 Dickinson Wright PLLC is a Michigan-based law firm with a significant national practice and over 450 attorneys.
-By 2017 the firm had been with its outsourcing service vendor, Excela, for several years and enjoyed a workforce spread across three offices: Detroit, Troy, and Phoenix.
-Around the time Excela’s contract came up for renewal, however, Director of Human Resources Linda Reyna, noticed an increase in staff turnover at the Troy office as well as some signs of under-utilization at other offices.
+By 2017 the firm had been with its outsourcing service vendor, Exela, for several years and enjoyed a workforce spread across three offices: Detroit, Troy, and Phoenix.
+Around the time Exela’s contract came up for renewal, however, Director of Human Resources Linda Reyna, noticed an increase in staff turnover at the Troy office as well as some signs of under-utilization at other offices.

-Linda’s colleague, John D. Gorzalski, Chief Administrative Officer for the firm, encountered Rob Mattern, president of Mattern, at an industry event; he suggested the firm engage in a Request for Proposal (RFP) to refresh their relationship with Excela, and update their understanding of the services offered in the market with a view to improving the firm’s contract terms and conditions.
+Linda’s colleague, John D. Gorzalski, Chief Administrative Officer for the firm, encountered Rob Mattern, president of Mattern, at an industry event; he suggested the firm engage in a Request for Proposal (RFP) to refresh their relationship with Exela, and update their understanding of the services offered in the market with a view to improving the firm’s contract terms and conditions.
 Firm leadership agreed, and Dickinson Wright brought in Mattern to expertly manage an RFP for the firm’s outsourcing services.

 Mastering the RFP Process

 With Mattern’s assistance Dickinson Wright was able to confidentially navigate the RFP process, Reyna states, “First and foremost, Mattern was great.
 Running RFPs is not our core competency and so Mattern’s expertise was a much welcome efficiency gain as well as a way for our firm to immediately access industry-wide insights and benchmarks that were invaluable to the process.”